Could You Be Affected by the Ticketmaster Data Breach?

 ShinyHunters, the group claiming responsibility for the Ticketmaster data breach claims the stolen data includes customer names, addresses, phone numbers and partial credit card details.
 The stolen data was offered for sale on the dark web.
 Data breach lawyers have confirmed that the 2024 hack did impact UK customers.

 Ticketmaster should be in touch to notify affected customers.
-If you have received notification of your involvement in the 2024 data breach, you could have a NO-WIN, NO- FEE compensation claim.
+If you have received notification of your involvement in the 2024 data breach, you could have a claim.

 In the UK, if a group of people have experienced loss, or otherwise been harmed by an organisation’s law breaking, they can come together to fight for justice.
 Levelling the playing field when standing up to big businesses, group actions prove that there is strength in numbers.
 At Join the Claim, we bring consumers and law firms together to ensure these group actions are as powerful as possible.